Grade 3 - 6

-Who are the native people of Turtle Island?
+Who are the First peoples of Turtle Island?
 Where do they live?
 What do they eat?
 What was life like for a child living in an Iroquoian village during the 17th century?
 Bring your classes to the Gardiner Museum to find out all of these answers and more.
-Learn about past and contemporary North American native groups.

-This program is available as a half or full day option and is recommended for students in grades 3 to 6, and for those studying Canadian aboriginal people and native studies.
-This program can be adapted to all age levels including high school and university levels.
+This program is available as a half or full day option and is recommended for students in grade 3 to 6, and for those studying Canadian Aboriginal people and First Nations studies.
+This program can be adapted for all age levels including high school and University level students.